 Tuition fees: free of charge

-The pedagogical project of the Veterinary Medicine Course of the FMVZ-USP details the planning of teaching and learning procedures necessary for the professional qualification, providing a wide range of knowledge that makes the professional capable of working in the four dimensions of veterinary medicine scope, including pets, production, wild animals, public health, as well as its implications on animal food and environmental sanity.
+The pedagogical project of the Veterinary Medicine Course at FMVZ-USP provides a detailed plan for teaching and learning procedures necessary for professional qualification.
+It aims to equip students with a wide range of knowledge that enables them to work in the four dimensions of veterinary medicine, including pets, production, wild animals, public health, and their implications on animal food and environmental well-being.

-Besides of meeting official recommendations for academic contents, FMVZ-USP Veterinary Medicine Course aims to:
+Besides meeting official recommendations for academic content, the FMVZ-USP Veterinary Medicine Course aims to:

-The traditional teaching/learning programme of Veterinary Medicine courses seeks to contemplate the complete content of this area of knowledge, which is in constant evolution, becoming the teaching/learning process progressively ineffective.
-In fact, the considerable economic and technological development experienced in recent years by the global economies, among them Brazil, has led to a proportional increase in the creation of knowledge and, consequently, in the new areas of professional activity and demands, not only in the Veterinary Medicine, but in many other sectors.
-These new demands have been stimulating the development of new fields of work, which has required professionals with a higher level of specialization within already consolidated areas of knowledge.
+The traditional teaching/learning program in Veterinary Medicine aims to cover the complete content of this evolving field of knowledge.
+However, the rapid economic and technological development experienced globally, including Brazil, has led to the creation of new areas of professional activity and demands, not only in Veterinary Medicine but across various sectors.
+These new demands require professionals with higher levels of specialization within established areas of knowledge.

-With this approach, the understanding is that the student has great power of choice for his/her graduation in Veterinary Medicine and that the compartmentalization of knowledge is minimized through interdepartmental disciplines that converge competences of several areas, making it possible to meet the goals aforementioned.
-FMVZ-USP emphasizes that does not intend to bring to its domains all areas of knowledge necessary for professional training, leaving part of this responsibility to the student him/herself.
-In general terms, about 15% of the course hours are used for activities chosen by the student.
+With this approach, students have the power to shape their graduation experience in Veterinary Medicine, and the compartmentalization of knowledge is minimized through interdisciplinary courses that bring together competences from multiple areas.
+FMVZ-USP emphasizes that it does not aim to cover all areas of knowledge required for professional training, but rather shares the responsibility with students themselves.
+In general, approximately 15% of the course hours are allocated to activities chosen by students.

-The learning/teaching structure of FMVZ-USP Graduate Program is characterized by the combination of activities offered by several USP Teaching Schools.
-The development of the Veterinary Medicine Course is in charge of six departments of FMVZ-USP and nine departments of other USP Schools.
+The learning/teaching structure of the FMVZ-USP Graduate Program is characterized by the combination of activities offered by several USP Teaching Schools.
+The development of the Veterinary Medicine Course is overseen by six departments of FMVZ-USP and nine departments of other USP Schools.
 Interdepartmental disciplines are also offered under the coordination of the CG of FMVZ-USP.

-The Veterinary Medicine Course is presential and ideally composed by 10 semesters.
-In the first three academic years, área offered subjects of the basic knowledge as Cytology, Histology, Anatomy, Biochemistry, Physiology, Microbiology, Parasitology and Immunology.
-All these subjects are areas of knowledge required to build concepts for the understanding of biological functions at different levels: molecular, cellular, tissue and organs.
-The Institute of Mathematics and Statistics (IME-USP), the Institute of Biomedical Sciences (ICB-USP), the Institute of Chemistry (IQ-USP) and the Institute of Biosciences (IB) participate together with FMVZ-USP to offer this wide range of knowledge to FMVZ/USP students.
+The Veterinary Medicine Course is conducted in person and ideally consists of 10 semesters.
+In the first three academic years, subjects in the basic knowledge areas are offered, such as Cytology, Histology, Anatomy, Biochemistry, Physiology, Microbiology, Parasitology, and Immunology.
+All these subjects are areas of knowledge required to build concepts for the understanding of biological functions at different levels: molecular, cellular, tissue, and organs.
+The Institute of Mathematics and Statistics (IME-USP), the Institute of Biomedical Sciences (ICB-USP), the Institute of Chemistry (IQ-USP), and the Institute of Biosciences (IB) collaborate with FMVZ-USP to offer this wide range of knowledge to FMVZ/USP students.

-The interaction of FMVZ-USP students with other USP Schools constitutes an important opportunity to universalize knowledge, since the students interact with students from other courses, such as Medicine, Dentistry, Biology, among others.
+The interaction of FMVZ-USP students with other USP Schools provides an important opportunity to universalize knowledge, as the students interact with students from other courses, such as Medicine, Dentistry, Biology, among others.

-In the 4th year, the student start to have contact applied learning/teaching structure core, when they have opportunity to learn about methods of work and other unique abilities of a Veterinarian.
+In the 4th year, students begin to have contact with the applied learning/teaching structure core, where they have the opportunity to learn about work methods and other unique abilities of a Veterinarian.

 Returning to USP São Paulo Campus during the 6th semester, students learn about Animal Reproduction and Preventive Veterinary Medicine.
 The 5th and 6th semesters are dedicated to contextualized teaching in the population approach.

-In the 7th and 8th semesters, disciplines related to the medicine of individuals are offered, mainly represented by the subject of Clinic and Surgery of Domestic Animals.
-At the USP São Paulo Campus, FMVZ-USP students have laboratories and hospital facilities for all disciplines that require these resources.
+In the 7th and 8th semesters, disciplines related to individual animal medicine are offered, mainly represented by the subject of Clinic and Surgery of Domestic Animals.
+At the USP São Paulo Campus, FMVZ-USP students have access to laboratories and hospital facilities for all disciplines that require these resources.

-Throughout the course, in all the subjects taught in São Paulo, excursions are planned for the FMVZ-USP facilities at the USP Fernando Costa Campus, to allow the students to practice activities realted to animal production.
-These excursions generally last one week and take place during disciplines related to the areas of Clinic, Surgery, Pathology, Animal Reproduction and Preventive Veterinary Medicine, in order to provide an integrative overview of this knowledge.
+Throughout the course, in all the subjects taught in São Paulo, excursions are planned to the FMVZ-USP facilities at the USP Fernando Costa Campus to allow students to practice activities related to animal production.
+These excursions generally last one week and take place during disciplines related to the areas of Clinic, Surgery, Pathology, Animal Reproduction, and Preventive Veterinary Medicine, in order to provide an integrative overview of this knowledge.

-At the end of the first 4th years, the student begins the 9th semester, when he/she must choose to attend at least one of a list of ten elective subjects and among these disciplines it is offered the subject called Supervised Curricular Internship, in which it will be possible to look for na institution for practicing the knowledge obtained during the graduation course.
-The Supervised Curricular Internship (workload of 480 hours) is the last activity/subject of the student graduation, held under the supervision of one of FMVZ-USP faculties members.
+At the end of the first 4 years, students begin the 9th semester when they must choose to attend at least one of ten elective subjects.
+Among these disciplines, the subject called Supervised Curricular Internship is offered, allowing them to seek an institution to practice the knowledge obtained during the graduation course.
+The Supervised Curricular Internship, with a workload of 480 hours, is the last activity/subject of the student’s graduation, held under the supervision of one of FMVZ-USP faculty members.

-Finally, the teaching/learning structure, besides of attending legal aspects, guarantees a general education, but at the same time seeks to reconcile, either by offering elective courses and by creating “green areas” (free time), possibility a flexibility to the student seeking knowledge and skills autonomously in the areas of greater affinity within what Veterinary Medicine has to offer.
+Finally, the teaching/learning structure, in addition to attending to legal aspects, guarantees a general education but also seeks to provide flexibility for the students.
+This is accomplished by offering elective courses and creating “free time” (non-compulsory activities), allowing students to seek knowledge and skills autonomously in areas of greater affinity within the field of Veterinary Medicine.

 In 1973, FMVZ USP was a pioneer in Brazil in offering a postgraduate course in Veterinary Medicine.

-FMVZ Graduate is stricto sensu, of a more academic nature, and aims to train masters and doctors to meet the demand of the public and private sector.
-The researches involve new problems and the proof of new theories.
-It comprises a set of activities programmed and accompanied by a counselor.
-Being able to be a scholarship holder of development agencies.
+The FMVZ Graduate Program is a stricto sensu program of a more academic nature, aimed at training masters and doctors to meet the demand of the public and private sectors.
+The research conducted within the program addresses new problems and tests new theories.
+It encompasses a set of activities that are planned and supervised by an advisor.
+Students may have the opportunity to receive scholarships from development agencies.

 Brazilian Journal of Veterinary Research and Animal Science (BJVRAS)

-The journal aims to publish full articles, preliminary notes and review articles in the fields of veterinary medicine, animal science and allied sciences, prepared by national and / or foreign, provided that meet the editorial standards.
+The Brazilian Journal of Veterinary Research and Animal Science (BJVRAS) aims to publish full articles, preliminary notes, and review articles in the fields of veterinary medicine, animal science, and allied sciences.
+These articles can be prepared by national and/or foreign authors, provided they meet the editorial standards.

 Intellectual Production of USP

-The platform gives access to the scientific, academic, artistic and technical production of researchers, plus the theses and dissertations defended since 1985.
+The platform provides access to the scientific, academic, artistic, and technical production of researchers, as well as the theses and dissertations defended since 1985.